 With small, artisanal winemaking, the focus is on trying to capture the particular place and season of each vintage.
 A dry winter will produce fewer berries, which will draw more from the vines.
 This will result in a more concentrated wine.
 We relish this sort of difference in our wines.
 The fact that the wine from each vintage will be unique is a major factor in artisanal winemaking.
 The personality that arises in each of these wines is an enormous part of the attraction to this type of winemaking.

-While these sorts of exciting wines can be made in any sort of facility, visitors often want to experience the in the sort of scenic settings that make the Napa Valley famous.
+While these sorts of exciting wines can be made in any sort of facility, visitors often want to experience them in the sort of scenic settings that make the Napa Valley famous.
 When considering joining a premium wine club in the Napa Valley, the quality of the visiting experience is as important as the quality of the wine.
-Fortunately, there are many beautiful small wineries to visit.
+Fortunately, there are many beautiful small wineries to explore for your Napa Valley wine tasting.

 “Napa Valley is chock-full of small production, family-owned, boutique-style wineries.
 In fact, over 95% of Napa Valley w ineries are family owned.
 If you seek a truly personalized experience, then be sure to explore the many wineries of Napa Valley”